AndersDeath/diary2/000-current.md

 # 28 Januar - Sontag - Berlin - 495 Tag der Einwanderung

 it was nice day.
-In the morning we just didn't do anything.
+In the morning we just didn't do anything and having a rest.